 As a versatile and practical metal, copper has been well respected, but today it's seen as much more than a purely functional material.
 So, despite what some might think, using copper in a room scheme doesn't mean you have to live in an urban loft apartment with exposed pipes, industrial lighting and products made from plumber's copper from a building merchant.
 Although, should you wish, there are some uber funky metal furniture designs you can use to complement the look.

 In the sitting room and bedroom, copper furniture or lighting with stunning polished surfaces, or manipulated into elaborate forms that challenge the beauty of sculpture now take pride of place.
-Smaller items include mirrors and picture frames, little pots and drawer knobs, all of which add just a hint of warmth and spark one’s curiosity.
+Smaller items include mirrors and picture frames, little copper pots and drawer knobs, all of which add just a hint of warmth and spark one's curiosity.

-Softer decorative incarnations range from metallic accents printed in wallpaper and fabrics to create an impressive focal point or, on a smaller scale, just a glimpse of glamour through scatter cushions – either way, copper tones in a room provide a rich, warming sheen.
+Softer decorative incarnations range from metallic accents printed in wallpaper and fabrics to create an impressive focal point or, on a smaller scale, just a glimpse of glamour through scatter cushions — either way, interior copper tones in a room provide a rich, warming sheen.